 To battle chronic health conditions, functional medicine uses two scientifically grounded principles:

 - Treat any deficiencies in the body to put its physiology back to a state of optimal functioning; and

 - Remove anything that impedes the body from moving toward this optimal state of physiology.

-Qualified Naturopaths have training in the biomedical sciences including anatomy and physiology, pathophysiology, pharmacology, chemistry and functional medicine.
-Naturopaths may use any of the following treatments to assist you:
+Certified Functional Medicine Practitioners have training in the biomedical sciences including anatomy and physiology, pathophysiology, pharmacology and biochemistry.

 What is Herbal Medicine?